Atlantic Southeast Airlines: History

 ASA had the lowest rate of on-time performance, and the worst rate of mishandled baggage among all 19 US air carriers reporting to the US Department of Transportation for the full-year 2006.
 ASA's baggage handling performance improved slightly in 2007, but they once again ranked last out of all 20 reporting carriers for on-time performance.
 ASA is not directly responsible for the mishandled baggage problems since ASA baggage is handled by Delta Air Lines.
 Under former CEO Brad Holt's new leadership, on-time performance steadily improved, with full recoveries in markets such as Montgomery, Alabama, where ASA was honored for exceeding the city's expectation in improving performance.

 After over five years of contentious negotiations with the Air Line Pilots Association, a new three-year agreement was reached in late September 2007 with ASA's 1800 pilots.
 ASA's Flight Attendants represented by the Association of Flight Attendants reached a contract agreement as of August 2008.

-On February 12, 2009, Atlantic Southeast created aviation history by having the first all female African American crew in United States history.
-Flight 5202, A Bombardier CRJ700, departed Hartsfield–Jackson Atlanta International en route to Nashville International with Captain Rachelle Jones and First Officer Stephanie Grant at the controls, and Flight Attendants Diana Galloway and Robin Rogers taking care of the passengers' needs.
-The return leg, Flight 5106 to Atlanta, had the same crew.

 On May 21, 2010, Atlantic Southeast unveiled a new brand (top of page on right), moving away from "ASA," and a new vision.

 In August 2010, SkyWest announced that it had entered into a definitive merger agreement with ExpressJet Holdings, whereby Atlantic Southeast, as SkyWest's wholly owned subsidiary, will purchase ExpressJet for $6.75 per share.
 Day one of the combined airlines was Friday, November 12, 2010.
 The combined airline will be based in Atlanta.
 At the time ExpressJet operated as Continental Express and United Express.
 The airline expected to be operating under one certificate 4th quarter of 2011.

 On July 13, 2011, Atlantic Southeast announced that it would change its name to "SureJet" after completion of its merger with ExpressJet.
 However, the reaction of employee groups at both airlines was so negative that the new name was put on hold less than 24 hours after being announced.
 Brand information and press releases pertaining to "SureJet" were removed from Atlantic Southeast's public and employee websites and the company's combined identity was reconsidered.
 On October 14, 2011, the company announced that Atlantic Southeast's official company name would change to ExpressJet Airlines on December 31, 2011.